1949 Central Queensland cyclone: Rockhampton

 The city of Rockhampton and adjacent coastal areas were extensively damaged when the cyclone made an unexpected northern turn back up the coast, once it had crossed near Gladstone.

-The estimated peak of the cyclone in Rockhampton was estimated to have been at 7pm when winds of up to 100 miles per hour were recorded, and the barometric pressure reached 28.56 inches of mercury (967 hectopascals) - the lowest to ever have been recorded in Rockhampton.
+The estimated peak of the cyclone in Rockhampton was estimated to have been at 7 p.m. when winds of up to 100 miles per hour were recorded, and the barometric pressure reached 28.56 inches of mercury (967 hectopascals) - the lowest to ever have been recorded in Rockhampton.

 Many homes, businesses and landmarks in Rockhampton suffered substantial damage.

 Extensive damage was reported at the Rockhampton railway station where approximately 100 sheet of iron was dislodged above the railway platforms.
 After being severed during the cyclone, the rail link between Rockhampton and Yeppoon was closed until repairs could be made to the damaged tracks.
 Other parts of the local railway network to have been damaged during the cyclone included the line to Ridgelands, the line from Baralaba to Theodore, and the line from Rannes to Thangool.

 There was an estimated £20,000 done to the Wintergarden Theatre while the picture theatre at Koongal was also extensively damaged.

 The Rockhampton Botanic Gardens sustained damage.

 Damage to the electricity network was extensive with flying iron and trees cutting down main power lines.
 Power supply began being progressively restored the day following the cyclone, with priority given to hospitals, water treatment plants and other essential services.
 With widespread power outages, volunteers were called for to manually operate an iron lung for a 16-year-old patient at Rockhampton General Hospital until power was restored.
 The lack of auxiliary power at the hospital and the necessity of requiring volunteers to manually operate the machine prompted a public debate in the local press.

 Communities along the Capricorn Coast, including Yeppoon and Emu Park, also sustained extensive damage during the cyclone.
 Dead cattle began washing up on the beaches along Zilzie and Emu Park after the cyclone.
 Mass burials of the beasts took place at the end of each beach.